iappsqainterview/search-api-challenge/README.md

 *    Write Java or Scala automation that will make requests to this API:<br>
      Include TestNG, JUnit, or ScalaTest classes with validations for the documented functional test cases

-     The test plan and automation should be provided back in a zipped file.
+     The test plan and automation should be provided back in a zipped file.<br>
      Please do not fork this repository.